mgbeyer/phpwtl/README.md

 	$datatypeMappings= DatabaseLogWriterHelper::getDatatypeMappingsFromIni($inifile);

-Ini files have to be located in the same folder as DBLW.
-Per default (if you omit the *$inifile* parameter) all mappings are read from the default ini file *"DBLW-DatatypeMappings.ini"*. *"$inifile*" might be given with or without the ".ini" extension.
+Per default (if you omit the *$inifile* parameter) all mappings are read from the default ini file *"DBLW-DatatypeMappings.ini"* located in the *"config"* folder of your phpWTL installation.

 Here's a structural example of a custom datatype mappings file: